Jessie Jack Hooper: U.S. Senate campaign

 The state Democratic Party nominated Hooper in 1922 to run for the United States Senate against the Republican incumbent Robert M. La Follette Sr. Her campaign was run by two women, Livia Peshkova and Gertrude Watkins, bolstered by women in the press, and often hosted in family living rooms.
 The campaign rallying cry became "Whoop for Hooper."
 Her election platform championed the League of Nations, veterans compensation, and world peace.
-By this point in time, she was a grandmother and unpaid secretary and partner in her husband's business.
+By this point in time, she was a grandmother and paid secretary and partner in her husband's business.
 He was one of only two men who donated any money to her campaign.

 Peace activist

 Hooper's efforts for world peace had begun to surface in her women's clubs speeches with the onset of World War I, when she expressed a firm resolve to end all wars.
 Although she lost the 1922 election 78,029 votes to La Follette's 279,484 votes, the experience spurred her determination to recruit women for peace activism.
 Hooper invited 115 women nationwide to a 1924 brainstorming session, which eventually created the Conference on the Cause and Cure of War, a group that subsequently convened for several years.
 Elected to head the Department of International Relations of Women's Clubs, and the Wisconsin League of Women Voters' Committee for International Cooperation to Prevent War, she approached with zeal an effort to gather a million signatures for military disarmament.
 She took the cause of peace on the road, speaking to audiences across the country and on the radio, and writing newspaper columns.
-The effort fell short, with 635,300 signatures actually gathered.
+The effort fell short, with 635,300 signatures gathered.
 Hooper was selected in 1932 to present the aggregate petitions to the World Disarmament Conference in Geneva, Switzerland.

 Death and legacy

 Hooper continued to work for peace after her return from Switzerland.
-In 1934 she was hospitalized, and returned home to live an only few more months.
+In 1934 she was hospitalized, and returned home to live an only a few more months.
 On May 7, 1935, Hooper died.

 The Jessie Jack Hooper House in Oshkosh, Wisconsin was listed on the National Register of Historic Places in 1978.

 Her granddaughter was civil rights activist Lois Van Valkenburgh.